Why being bored is good for your brain

 “Soft fascination” in nature is good for concentration and creativity

-How to embrace being bored
+How to be bored

 1. Get out in nature